NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/Setup/installing_anaconda.md

 	conda env create

-which reads the `environment.yml` file in your current directory (in this case the one in LearningFromData).
+which reads the `environment.yml` file in your current directory (in this case, however, the file is in the `binder` subdirectory).
 [Note: if you are using Windows, you should do this in an Anaconda Prompt window.]

-To use a different file name such as `other_environment.yml`: `conda env create -f other_environment.yml`
+To use a different file name such as `environment_JB.yml`: `conda env create -f environment_JB.yml`.
+This is the environment to use if you want to build the Jupyter Book locally (this is not necessary; you can get all the libraries you need using `binder/environment.yml`)

 It will take a while to generate the new environment; be patient!
 You will see a listing being generated like: